Tweet or Retreat

 Sadly, it has also become painfully clear that many are now present on the social stage without knowing why or what they are doing there.
 After seeing droves of physicians and groups jump onboard and simply not get it… is it time for them to retreat?

-Simply stated, the issue is in the driver behind the message and the context of that message.
+Simply stated, the issue is the driver behind the message and the context of that message.
 I use twitter quite actively as an inbound tool… and obviously as an outbound educational and interactive tool.
 My primary objective… education and curating knowledge.
 Meeting people far more intelligent than me… and soaking up and sharing what I have learned.

 Why have I begun to believe that many physicians need to rethink their objectives of a presence on Twitter?
 This image says it all.